- Last Updated: May 17, 2017

 Results from a pivotal trial assessing focused ultrasound to treat essential tremor are expected in late 2015.
 If the results are positive, this may lead to the first FDA approval to treat a neurological condition with focused ultrasound.
 There is a focused ultrasound system approved in Europe for the treatment of essential tremor, neuropathic pain and Parkinsonian tremor.

 Patient participation in clinical trials is critical to advancing focused ultrasound treatment for brain disorders.
-Clinical research is ongoing for the treatment of brain tumors, essential tremor, Parkinsonian tremor and dyskinesia in Parkinson’s disease at a few leading centers in the US, Canada and Asia.
+Clinical research is ongoing for the treatment of brain tumors, essential tremor, and Parkinson's disease.